cea-hpc/modules/INSTALL.rst

 .. instopt:: --enable-set-shell-startup

- Set when module function is defined the shell startup file to ensure that the module function is still defined in sub-shells. (default=yes)
+ Set when module function is defined the shell startup file to ensure that the module function is still defined in sub-shells. (default=no)

  .. only:: html

     .. versionadded:: 4.3

+    .. versionchanged:: 5.0
+       Configuration option default set to ``no``

 .. instopt:: --enable-quarantine-support